The definition of behavioral health and its cost if poorly managed

 Yet another crucial dimension to consider when providing care is the effect of social determinants of health, such as economic and employment status, education or housing security.
 A behavioral health issue is often nuanced with numerous social, familial and cultural factors that may, negatively or positively, influence the person’s psychological well-being.

-Moving forward with a whole-person approach
+Moving forward with a whole-person approach to mental health

 Quality behavioral health services are defined as treating the whole person by bringing together a range of evidence-based solutions to meet the individual’s physical, psychological and social needs by: